-HUNTINGDONSHIRE WOMEN’S BOWLING FEDERATION CONSTITUTION
+HUNTINGDONSHIRE WOMEN’S BOWLING FEDERATION

 1.1 The Association shall be known as the “Huntingdonshire Women’s Bowling Federation” and hereinafter referred to as H.W.B.F.